SaySayTakamura/CWSDK/README.md

 Mods produced with CWSDK are for use with the [Cube World Mod Launcher](https://github.com/ChrisMiuchiz/Cube-World-Mod-Launcher).

+Note: This branch is a fork of Nichiren(TheTrueOneShots) latest commit, we will be updating from now on with some enhancements that affect delevopers and players.

+The following sections will be updated for make it easier for beginners to start their modding journey.

  ## Getting started

 Although modding Cube World, even with CWSDK, is not for the faint of heart, CWSDK provides common-use functionality to assist development and cooperation of mods.
 All projects which use CWSDK should be compiled using Visual Studio and Clang.